 Step 2: Find Logarithmic Return

 The Historical Volatility is measured as the standard deviation of the natural Logarithmic returns.
 After inserting the historical data, now we need to find out the logarithmic returns from the data.
-We will use the LN function for this purpose.
-This function returns the natural logarithm of a number in Excel.
+We will calculate the natural logarithm of a number using the LN function

 - Here, we have inserted the date in reverse order.
 So type the following formula in cell D5: